akastrmix/Ultimate-Weapons/README.md

 # Ultimate Weapons
 Ultimate Weapons introduces powerful and highly customizable items for Minecraft 1.21.4+ that draws inspiration from major Minecraft servers, especially Hypixel, and aims to minimize performance impact by avoiding the use of tick functions.
 <br><br>
-## Get started
+## Quickstart
 ### Get item
 To obtain an UWS item, simply run this command:
 ```mcfunction
 /function uws:get_item/<item_name>
 ```
-Currently, there are 10 available items, all of which are only obtainable through commands, and with more to be added in future updates.
-A wiki is also planned for the future to provide detailed information on each item's functionality.
+Currently, there are 10 available items, with more unique ones coming in future updates.
+All items are only obtainable through commands, as we prefer leaving their acquisition and use primarily to server operators.
+This approach ensures flexibility, giving administrators the freedom to determine how items fit into their gameplay while avoiding direct impacts on mechanics through predefined recipes.

+To view the list of UWS items, visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Items).
 <br><br>
 ### Customize item / effect
 UWS items are driven by UWS effects that are customizable and independent, meaning the effects are not bound to a specific item and you have full control over where and how they are applied, making things possible like stacking as many effects as you like onto an item.
 These effects are usually triggered through enchantments, advancements, or `consumable` components.
 Each UWS item is associated with a unique UWS effect.